Available for Interviews: Dr. Colleen Cira

 - There are many different types of therapists and levels of training: LSW’s, LCP’s, LSCW’s, LCPC’s, Psy.D. and Ph.D.
 It’s important to understand what these things mean and how they are different.
-Only then can you figure out what’s best for you.
-Continue reading “What You Must Know Before Starting Therapy”
+Only then can you figure out what’s best for you.* Continue reading “What to Know Before Starting Therapy”

 Interview: Dr. Colleen Cira, Psy.D.